plantdna/amgt-ts/README.md

 # Running
 	./amgt-ts.sh SCRIPT_DIR ENV_FILE METHOD

-  amgt-ts.sh takes 3 parmeters:
+  Here amgt-ts.sh takes 3 parmeters:

 1. SCRIPT_DIR: the folder which the amgt-ts.sh located
 2. ENV_FILE: the configuration file
 3. METHOD:  to specify the algorithm: precise or broad

+   You can add -p or --project to specify a project name, for multi-project supporting purpose.
-	please check the launch.sh to find the usage details.
+   Please check the launch.sh to find the usage details.

 * Format of reference fasta file